rui-han-crh/quine-mccluskey-minimizer/README.md

 ## How to use

-Click on the link in the `Release Tab` to the right of this webpage and download the zip file.
+Click on the link in the `Releases` Tab to the right of this webpage and download the zip file.

 Extract the zip file and double click on the `Quine-McCluskey-Minimizer.exe` file to open the program.